DC 7354Digestive System38 CFR § 4.114

 A 0% rating requires: Rate under DC 7345 (Chronic liver disease without cirrhosis)..
 A 100% rating requires: Hepatitis C with nearly total incapacitation: End-stage liver disease (ESLD) with multiple decompensating events; requiring liver transplantation; or with active hepatocellular carcinoma.
 Total disability rating..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Hepatitis C (or non-A, non-B hepatitis) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hepatitis C (or non-A, non-B hepatitis) qualify for TDIU?

-What evidence do I need to establish service connection for Hepatitis C (or non-A, non-B hepatitis)?
+What evidence supports a higher rating for Hepatitis C (or non-A, non-B hepatitis)?

-What is the C&P exam like for Hepatitis C (or non-A, non-B hepatitis)?
+What happens at the C&P exam for Hepatitis C (or non-A, non-B hepatitis)?

 Get a Personalized Rating Analysis